 Some of our favorite stellar skin-supporting foods are provided below as a suggestion to add your grocery list:

 Collagen-building Foods for better skin

 Foods rich in omega-3 fatty acids increase the production of collagen.
-They also aid in reducing free radicals as well as reduce the risk of skin cancer.
+They also help decrease free radical formation and can reduce the risk of skin cancer.

 Lycopene Rich Red Veggies

 Red fruits and vegetables are rich in lycopene.
 Tomatoes are an excellent source.
-The lycopene found in cooked tomatoes is higher than in fresh, raw tomatoes.
-The lycopene can scavenge free radicals and block visible and ultraviolet light.
-Lycopene also helps the cells function and prevents DNA damage within the cells.
+The lycopene concentration found in cooked tomatoes is higher than that in fresh, raw tomatoes.
+Lycopene can scavenge free radicals and block visible and ultraviolet light.
+It also helps improve cell function and prevents DNA damage within skin cells.

 Foods for better skin elasticity and hydration